giiita/refuel/refuel-container/README.md

 }
 ```

-Note that shade is only a function scope that supports dynamic overrides, and dependency registrations resolved by refuel will propagate to the public scope container.
+Note that extended is only a function scope that supports dynamic overrides, and dependency registrations resolved by refuel will propagate to the public scope container.

 ### `closed[T](func: Container => T)`

 The usage of closed is the same, but the treatment of containers changes. closed, as the name implies, is a declaration that uses a container that has been completely denied blood.

-In shade, only dynamic dependency registration is a separate action, and all other searches from automatic index/container are propagated to the public scope container.
+In extended, only dynamic dependency registration is a separate action, and all other searches from automatic index/container are propagated to the public scope container.

 This can be very useful when running many test cases in parallel.
 In the case of parallelism, you don't know when and which dependencies will be registered in the public scope container, so the test results may change depending on the timing of execution, and the dependencies to be injected may change.